microsoft/coyote/docs/_learn/programming-models/machines/synchronous-execution.md

 You should be careful with the use of `Receive` when using these methods.
 In the absence of `Receive`, the semantics of these methods guarantee that the program cannot deadlock.
 With a `Receive` the following situation can occur.
-Lets suppose there are two machines `A` and `B` and the latter is idle.
+Let's suppose there are two machines `A` and `B` and the latter is idle.
 Then machine `A` does `SendEventAndExecuteAsync` to pass an event `e` to `B`.
 Because `B` was idle, `A` will wait until `B` becomes idle again.
 But if `B` executes a `Receive` while processing the event `e`, expecting another event from `A` then the program deadlocks.
 (Blocking on a `Receive` is not considered